levyitay/AddSecurityExceptionAndroid/README.md

 # Add Securiy Exception to APK

-Google introduced on Android 7.0 new network security enhancements.
-Those new enhancements prevents 3rd party to listen to network requests coming out of the app.
+In Android 7.0, Google introduced changes to the way user Certificate Authorities (CA) are trusted.
+These changes prevent third-parties from listening to network requests coming out of the application:
 More info:
 1) https://developer.android.com/training/articles/security-config.html
 2) http://android-developers.blogspot.com/2016/07/changes-to-trusted-certificate.html

-This script injects into the APK network security exceptions that allow 3rd party softwares, like Charles Proxy / Fidler to listen to the network requests and resposes of the app.
+This script injects into the APK network security exceptions that allow third-party software like Charles Proxy/Fiddler to listen to the network requests and responses of some Android applications.

 ## Getting Started

-Download the sciprt and the xml file and place them in the same directory.
+Download the script and the XML file and place them in the same directory.

 ### Prerequisites

-You will need apktool and android sdk installed
+You will need `apktool` and the Android SDK installed

-I recommend using brew on Mac to install apktool
+I recommend using `brew` on Mac to install `apktool`:

 ```
 brew install apktool